Charities

 Promotes the survival, protection, and development of all children worldwide through fundraising, advocacy, and education.

-University of Michigan Depression Center
+University of Michigan Comprehensive Depression Center